Substance Abuse Education for Delaware Nurses

 Delaware Guidelines for Use of Controlled Substances for Treatment of Pain

 These regulations are aimed at stopping addiction before it starts by controlling the amount of opiates given to new patients and aggressively monitoring their treatment.
-These Delaware opioid prescribing rules stipulate that first-time opiate prescriptions are not to exceed a one-week supply .
-If further opiate prescriptions are deemed necessary, then further action must be taken by the prescriber, to include a query of the statewide Prescription Monitoring Program database and a physical exam with discussion of relevant patient history and the risks of opiates (DDOS, 2017a).
+These Delaware opioid prescribing rules stipulate that first-time opiate prescriptions are not to exceed a one-week supply.
+If further opiate prescriptions are deemed necessary, then further action must be taken by the prescriber, including a query of the statewide Prescription Monitoring Program database and a physical exam with discussion of relevant patient history and the risks of opiates (DDOS, 2017).

 HelpIsHereDE.com

-HelpIsHereDE.com provides Delaware healthcare providers with a number of clinical decision resources that can be easily viewed and downloaded.
+HelpIsHereDE.com provides Delaware healthcare providers with resources that can help curb the opioid epidemic.
 These include:

 KEY ELEMENTS OF DELAWARE PRESCRIBING RULES